HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 As I found my first job, the way of working in the company was to start with the database design, because storing and retrieving data was slowest.
 Having this piece optimized was giving large gains in performance.
 Remember, this was the webforms/MVC era.
 So performance-wise backend-to-frontend was a non-issue.

-Other names are datacentric approach or push design,
+Other names are data-centric approach or push design,

 The way of designing is inverted: